Changing Trains

 If you need to get a train from Moor Street station (for Stratford on Avon, for example), then use the main Bull Ring exit, bear left and follow the signs: it is only a two-minute walk and is signposted throughout.
 This would also be the best way to go if you need a local bus service.

-Trains which operate from Snow Hill also normally call at Moor Street, which is nearer.
+You are unlikely to have to go to Snow Hill station because trains which operate from Snow Hill also normally call at Moor Street, which is nearer.

 London, Kings Cross and St Pancras International